 Key Stage 2

-Pupils follow a thematic curriculum with a strong emphasis on language.
-Planning takes account of the specific needs of each pupil.
+Pupils follow the National Curriculum in subjects, making links where appropriate, with a strong emphasis on language.
+Planning and delivery take account of the specific needs of each pupil.

 Key Stage 3